CloudGlitch/NewTabSearch/README.md

 Cloud New Tab Search is a New Tab page for browsers [the browser should support html5 , css3 and javascript for example Microsoft Edge]
 This New Tab Page is based on bing search.

+## Cloud NewTab Search v1.2 is coming soon

+the new version of cloud new tab search (v1.2) will be released on 10th January 2022

+### what is new in 1.2 version?

+ - included hide and show tools option in settings
+ - reset bug fixed